 While prevention is often more important than the cure, strengthening exercises can go a long way to correcting the problem, including (but limiting to):

 - Take breaks from sitting: walk in long strides and lightly stretch your hips, with hip circles or donkey kicks.
-Do not go from being seated into strenuous stretches without a warmup – stick to light, easy movements with no pain.
+Warmup before going from seated to strenuous stretches.

 - Exercise regularly: even if the exercises seem easy, or if you only have time for a light session, try to get moving and break a sweat at least three times a week.
 Long walking sessions, a light jog, or a series of calisthenics can help.